syre-data/docs/source/get_started/index.rst

 .. warning::

    Thot Desktop is currently in beta, so some features may not work.
-   If you have any questions or comments, please `join our Slack channel <https://join.slack.com/t/thotdata/shared_invite/zt-mnnm7pma-1X7rvNItxgN1MFfNmHhnwA>`_ and post it there.
+   If you have any questions or comments, please `join our Discord <https://discord.gg/Kv2c5XynfV>`_.

 Thot Desktop is a user-friendly graphical interface for building and analyzing Thot projects on your own computer.